 The Fed was established by the 1913 Federal Reserve Act to set and oversee US monetary policy to stabilize the economy.
-Consisting of 12 regional banks and 24 branches, the Fed is run by a board of governors who are voting members of the Federal Open Market Committee.
+Consisting of 12 regional banks and 24 branches, it’s run by a board of governors who are voting members of the Federal Open Market Committee.
 The FOMC sets the benchmark interest rate at which banks borrow and lend their money.

-In addition to policy changes from the Fed, mortgage rates move around for many of the same reasons home prices do: supply, demand, inflation and even the employment rate.
+Mortgage rates move around for many of the same reasons home prices do: supply, demand, inflation and even the employment rate.
 Additionally, the individual mortgage rate you qualify for is determined by personal factors, such as your credit score and loan amount.

 - Inflation: Generally, when inflation is high, mortgage rates tend to be high.
 Because inflation chips away at purchasing power, lenders set higher interest rates on loans to make up for that loss and ensure a profit.